wexample/python-filestate/.wex/doc/project-info/project-conventions.md

 An option can take simple values, such as strings, booleans, integers, etc., or use classes defined in the `config_value` directory.

+Each option should be registered in an Options Provider.

-### Config Option Provider
+### Options Provider

-A `Config Option Provider` allows options to be grouped, as certain options may not be relevant for all projects (e.g., depending on the language, framework, etc.).
+A `Options Provider` allows options to be grouped, as certain options may not be relevant for all projects (e.g., depending on the language, framework, etc.).

 ### Config Value